LokiofAdgard/goal_e/README.md

 - Not affected by localization drift

 **Nav2 autonomous mode:**
-- Works well in open areas
+- Works well in open regions
 - Struggles with precise alignment near small objects
-- Sensitive to odometry drift
+- Sensitive to odometry drift when turning

 In practice, teleoperation consistently achieved the full objective, while Nav2 was significantly less successful due to the precision required for ball collection.